 “The Global Cardboard Challenge is an annual event presented by the Imagination Foundation that celebrates child creativity and the role communities can play in fostering it.
 For more information, visit www.cardboardchallenge.com.“

-If we can’t host on October 1st, can we still participate?
+If we can’t host on the October date, can we still participate?

 Of course!
-For the 2016 Global Cardboard Challenge, we’ve chosen October 1, 2016 to celebrate the anniversary of the flash mob that came out to make Caine’s day.
-If you can’t do your event that Saturday, just choose a day on or around Oct 1st that works for you and your school/organization.
+For the 2017 Global Cardboard Challenge, we’ve chosen October 7, 2017 to celebrate the anniversary of the flash mob that came out to make Caine’s day.
+If you can’t do your event that Saturday, just choose a day around then that works for you and your school or organization.